15 Best Horizontal Retro Handhelds Of 2026 (16:9, 4:3, 3:2)

 • Some screen ghosting can be noticed, especially in fast-motion scenarios.

 The Powkiddy RGB30 is probably one of the more interesting consoles on this list, featuring a 720×720 square display which was most probably designed with playing GB/GBC games in mind (as well as some vertical arcade shooters).
-Much like the RG40XXH and the TRIMUI Smart Pro, this console also maxes out at the PS1/N64 era, and so, you won’t be able to play any newer games on this system.
+Much like the RG40XXH and the TRIMUI Smart Pro, this console also maxes out around the PS1/N64 era, and so, you won’t be able to play any newer games on this system.

 With that aside, it’s still a pretty good choice when it comes to 1:1 consoles.
 The only other one that comes to mind is the R36S MAX which is a vertical Game Boy style handheld, and so, doesn’t make it on this particular list.
-For more info on 1:1 aspect ratio displays, check out this Reddit post: “1×1 screen is niche” is a misconception”
+For more info on 1:1 aspect ratio displays, check out this Reddit post: “1×1 screen is niche” is a misconception

 Tom Smigla

-Tom Smiglahttps://techtactician.com/
+Tom Smiglahttps://tomsmigla.com/

-Tom is the founder of TechTactician.com with years of experience as a professional hardware and software reviewer.
-Armed with a master’s degree in Cultural Studies / Cyberculture & Media, he created the "Consumer Usability Benchmark Methodology" to ensure all the content he produces is practical and real-world focused.
+Tom is the founder of TechTactician.com with years of experience as a professional tech journalist and hardware & software reviewer.
+Armed with a master's degree in Cultural Studies / Cyberculture & Media, he created the "Consumer Usability Benchmark Methodology" to ensure all the content he produces is practical and real-world focused.

 Check out also: